Yasheed1995/DS_stock/README.md

 #### Bin Size
 ```
-A positive integer which is the number of bins plus 1.
+A positive integer which equals to the number of bins plus 1.
 ```

 ## Example Command